A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: A Hybrid Genetic Algorithm with Type-Aware Chromosomes

 \subsection{Population Management}

 A population management mechanism similar to that proposed in \citet{vidal2012hybrid} is used in this study with one exception.
-In our problem, there are three types of subpopulations: feasible, type-1 infeasible (consecutive drone visits), and type-2 infeasible (drone range violations).
-Subpopulations consist of at most $\mu + \lambda$ individuals, where $\mu$ denotes the minimum size of the subpopulation and $\lambda$ represents the generation size.
+Their study incorporates two subpopulations, feasible and infeasible.
+In our problem, there are three types of subpopulations: feasible, Type 1 infeasible (consecutive drone visits), and Type 2 infeasible (drone range violations).
+Subpopulations consist of at most $\mu + \lambda$ individuals, where $\mu$ denotes the minimum size of the subpopulation and $\lambda$ represents the offspring pool size.
 Subpopulations are first initialized with size $\mu$ according to Algorithm \ref{alg:init}.
 Each iteration will lead to the addition of the offspring to the corresponding subpopulation.
-Upon reaching the maximum size, $\lambda$ individuals will be eliminated through a survivors selection process in order to reduce the population back to its minimum size.
-The top $\mu$ individuals are selected in accordance with the fitness proposed in section \ref{DP}.
+Upon reaching the maximum size, $\lambda$ individuals will be eliminated through a survivors selection process in order to reduce the population size back to $\mu$.
+The top $\mu$ individuals are selected in accordance with makespan for feasible subpopulation and penalized makespan for infeasible subpopulations.
 Other important components of population management include penalty adjustment and diversification.

 \paragraph{Penalty adjustment.} During each iteration, the penalty parameters can be dynamically modified in order to control the type of offspring generated.
+The penalty parameters, $w_1$ and $w_2$, are used in the \JOIN{} algorithm and were defined in Section \ref{DP}.
 We initialize the penalties with $w_1=2$ and $w_2=2$, and then update them during each iteration.
 Let $\xi^{REF}$ be the target proportion of the feasible subpopulation size to the entire population size.
 In the case we have two infeasible subpopulations, their proportions will be maintained equally.
-Let $\xi^F$, $\xi^{M}$, and $\xi^{R}$ denote the proportion of feasible, type 1 and 2 infeasible subpopulations in the last 100 individuals generated.
+Let $\xi^F$, $\xi^{M}$, and $\xi^{R}$ denote the proportion of feasible, Type 1 and Type 2 infeasible subpopulations in the last 100 individuals generated, similar to \citet{vidal2012hybrid}.
 The following adjustment will be performed in every iteration:

 \begin{itemize} \item if $\xi^F < \xi^{REF} - \zeta$ \begin{itemize} \item if $\xi^R < \xi^{M}$, then $w_1 = \min\{\eta_I w_1,\ w_1^{\max}\}$ \item else $w_2 = \min\{\eta_I w_2, \ w_2^{\max}\}$ \end{itemize} \item if $\xi^F > \xi^{REF} + \zeta$ \begin{itemize} \item if $\xi^R < \xi^{M}$, then $w_2 = \max\{\eta_D w_2,\ w_2^{\min}\}$ \item else $w_1 = \max\{\eta_D w_1,\ w_1^{\min}\}$ \end{itemize} \end{itemize} where $\zeta$ is the tolerance level and $\eta_I, \eta_D$ are multipliers to increase and decrease the penalty.
 We define $w_1^{\max}$ and $w_2^{\max}$ in order to prevent penalties from exploding, and $w_1^{\min}$ and $w_2^{\min}$ in order to prevent them from being smaller than 1.